Magdalena Mixhuca Sports City: The Autódromo Hermanos Rodríguez

 ("Rodríguez Brothers Racetrack") is a 4.304 km race track in Mexico City, Mexico, named for the famous Rodríguez brothers, Pedro and Ricardo.
-Built in a public park in 1962, the circuit hosted its first Formula One Grand Prix the same year, as a non-Championship race.
+Built in a public park in 1959, the circuit hosted its first Formula One Grand Prix in 1962, as a non-Championship race.
 The following year the Mexican Grand Prix became a full World Championship event.
 The circuit remained part of the F1 calendar through 1970, when spectator overcrowding caused unsafe conditions.
 When the track re-opened in 1986, the circuit boasted a new pit complex, as well as improved safety all around.
 The Mexican GP remained until 1992, when the circuit once again became too unsafe for the Formula One cars of the period and Mexico did not return until further upgrades were completed in 2015.

 The circuit is located within the public park of the Magdalena Mixhuca in northeast Mexico City.
 The circuit is owned by the Government of the city, but is currently operated under concession by Corporación Interamericana de Entretenimiento, S.A. de C.V. or CIE, through OCESA, one of CIE's subsidiaries.
 CIE also organizes the NASCAR and Desafío Corona races in this circuit and rents the circuits to other parties, including race organizers, automobile clubs and track amateurs for fees that are controversial due to their disproportionately high amounts compared to other ex-F1 courses.

 The circuit itself has a very bumpy surface, mostly due to Mexico City's location on a geologically active region.
 Furthermore, with an elevation of 2,285 m,(7,500 ft) the thin air makes breathing more difficult for both the drivers and their cars.
 The circuit got its name shortly after it opened when Ricardo Rodríguez died in practice for the non-Championship 1962 Mexican Grand Prix (Ricardo's brother Pedro would also lose his life behind the wheel years later).